Brothers' Nest

-Plot synopsis
+Plot

 One cold morning in Victoria, brothers Terry and Jeff arrive at the family home with plans to kill their stepfather, Rodger, who married into the family after the suicide of their biological father.
 Their motive is to get their dying mother to change her will and testament, as well as to take revenge on Rodger for being an irresponsible parent.
 Rodger is expected to return home at night to sell the family's horse.
 Jeff has carefully planned out the murder, intending to electrocute Rodger by killing him with a live radio thrown into a bathtub filled with water.
 In anticipation of their stepfather Rodger's arrival, Jeff prepares a to-do list, including cleaning the house of evidence, setting up an alibi of the brothers spending the weekend in Sydney, and rehearsing the murder.
 Terry reluctantly follows instructions, despite expressing fear and doubt towards his brother's intricate planning.

 During the preparations, Terry has second thoughts about the crime, but Jeff is determined to carry through, leading to constant bickering.
-This ultimately results in Terry discovering that Jeff is in fact unemployed, and may be simply planning the murder as a means to obtain the family home to escape bankruptcy.
+This ultimately results in Terry discovering that Jeff is in fact unemployed, and may be simply planning the murder as a means to inherit the family home and thus avoid bankruptcy.
 Their argument is cut short by the unexpected early arrival of Rodger, and Terry is forced to make conversation in order to stall for time.
 Rodger reveals that the reason he was so distant in the boys' childhoods was because Jeff was deeply traumatised by their father's suicide, and thought it would be best to give them some space.
 However, he eventually remembers the brothers' Sydney alibi, and Jeff is forced to reveal himself and ties Rodger up before throwing him into the bathtub.
 Terry, now regretting the plan, attempts to untie Rodger as Jeff leaves to fetch the radio, but he's unable to free him in time before Jeff throws the radio into the bath, killing Rodger.